smartman/swedbank-gateway/readme.md

 ## Support

  In case you need help in configuring or additional custom developments you can email to margus.pala@gmail.com or call +372 555 29 332
+ All the complex bank side business rules prechecks are not implemented and help might be needed if errors are happening.
+For example bank has rules like below

+ Estonia: unstructured or structured remittance information or both needs to be present.

+ Latvia: Either unstructured or structured remittance information must be present but not both.

+ Lithuania: Either unstructured or structured remittance information must be present but not both.

+ European Payment: Either unstructured or structured remittance information must be present but not both.

+ International non-European payments: Only unstructured remittance information is accepted.

+ If unstructured and structured references are both used the maximum accepted combined length is 130.